liweinan/tcprest/README.md

 	@Test
 	public void rawTypeTest() {
-		// We didn't put Color mapper into server,
+		// We don't put Color mapper into server,
 		// so server will fallback to use RawTypeMapper to decode Color.class
 		// because Color is serializable now.
 		tcpRestServer.addSingletonResource(new RawTypeResource());